sandhyakp/Jio-Clone-App/README.md

 This setup ensures that whenever you push code to your repository, the CI/CD pipeline will automatically build and deploy your application.

 This guide covers the major features needed for a Jio clone application.
-Please let me know if you need further customization or additional features!